pudens4/bellabeat_case_study/README.md

 ## Summary

-As the data has been limited in terms of sample size, based on what I have found
+As the data has been limited in terms of sample size, the analysis has limitations in terms the findings and may change drastically if more data is gathered.